AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 The entry transaction fees for HAs is an upfront cost paid when HAs open a position.

 The higher the hedging ratio, the more expensive it gets to be an HA.
-Conversely, HAs should be incentivized to enter positions to help hedge the core module when the hedging ratio is low: transaction fees would be lower in this case.
+Conversely, HAs should be incentivized to enter positions to help hedge the Core module when the hedging ratio is low: transaction fees would be lower in this case.

 ![](../../.gitbook/assets/haentry.jpg)

-Let' say a HA comes to the core module with 1 wETH and opens a 2 wETH poisition (hedging the core module against the changes in price of these 2 wETH).
-If the transaction fees are 0.3%, then the core module considers that the HA has a margin of (1 - (0.003 x 2)) = 0,994 wETH for a position of 2 wETH.
+Let' say a HA comes to the Core module with 1 wETH and opens a 2 wETH poisition (hedging the Core module against the changes in price of these 2 wETH).
+If the transaction fees are 0.3%, then the contracts consider that the HA has a margin of (1 - (0.003 x 2)) = 0,994 wETH for a position of 2 wETH.

 ### Exit Transaction Fees

 Exit fees are paid by HAs when they close their perpetuals.
-The more collateral is hedged by HAs, the less expensive it is to exit the core module.
+The more collateral is hedged by HAs, the less expensive it is to exit the Core module.
 When the hedging ratio is low, HAs should be discouraged to exit with higher transaction fees.

 ![](../../.gitbook/assets/haexit.jpg)